Air Conditioner Repair Checklist

 We recommend replacing flat filters monthly, and pleated filters every three months.

-If you can’t recall when you last installed a new one, turn off your system completely and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your system completely and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be found in an adjoining filter holder or wall-mounted return air grille.

 Hold the filter up to your light fixture.
 If you see a lot of dust, you need to replace it.